The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-- an understanding of the common techniques underlying free verse and traditional forms of poetry;
+- understand the common techniques underlying free verse and traditional forms of poetry

-- learnt the basic terminology and practical elements of poetry.
+- understand the basic terminology and practical elements of poetry.

 - Current section: Introduction

 - Learning outcomes